 I am currently at the University of Oxford where I wear two hats - depending on the day.
-I am a Professor in the Mathematical Institute as well as the Director of Complexity Economics at the Oxford Institute of New Economic Thinking.
+I am Baillie Gifford Professor of Mathematics as well as the Director of Complexity Economics at the Oxford Institute of New Economic Thinking.
 INET was founded in the wake of the 2008 financial crisis on the belief that new economic ideas are needed to help create a financial system that is less prone to crises, more resilient to shocks, and that better supports societal objectives of inclusive economic growth.
 INET occupies an exciting interdisciplinary space and is interested in pursuing non-traditional collaborations that may not receive attention by more formal establishments.

 I love to explore.
 I think it's an important part of testing boundaries - to challenge yourself physically as well as intellectually.
 It teaches you things that you cannot learn in a lab or a book.
 Everyone should have adventures.
 Everyone should have experiences outside their comfort zone.
 It is the only way progress will be made.